Having A Food Allergy-Safe Bachelorette Weekend

 In the spirit of getting ready to plan my sister's bachelorette weekend, I wanted to grow upon the page's wedding planning section and share what I learned when planning a bachelorette (or bachelor) weekend, how to manage it with food allergies, the precautions I took, and how we handled unplanned issues.

 The first and most important, almost non-food allergy-related tip I want to share is to communicate what you want and DO NOT want at your celebratory weekend.
 For one, I did not want it to be a surprise and wanted to be fully involved in the planning.
-This really helped keep the stress and anxiety at ease during our trip to Orlando, Florida.
+This really helped keep the stress and anxiety at ease about traveling with food allergies.

 My sister and I took care of the plans for the festivities, planning to spend the long weekend at our family's timeshare condo.
 Since the plans were not a secret, we created the agenda to have the 6 of us head down to Florida Thursday morning, spending the day at the resort.
 This allowed us to use the condo's kitchen to make the meals for that day.
 On Friday, we spent the day at Universal Studios and the evening at City Walk, where we had dinner at VIVO Italian Kitchen.
 On Saturday, we spent most of the day at the resort again before heading to Disney Springs and heading home Sunday.
 The plan was exactly how I imagined it, but, of course, my anxiety kicked in.